 About CURE > Staff

-Dr. White has published over 120 original papers pertaining to the mechanism of action and the pharmacology of antiepileptic drugs.
+Dr. White has published over 150 original papers pertaining to the mechanism of action and the pharmacology of antiepileptic drugs.
 He has been a co-organizer of two NIH-sponsored workshops on models of refractory epilepsy and epileptogenesis and currently serves on the organizing committee of the biannual Eilat Conferences on Antiepileptic Drug Development.
-Moreover Dr. White has been actively engaged as a mentor for the next generation neuroscientist and epilepsy educator and is frequently invited to speak at national and international congresses.
-He is also one of two scientific co-founders of NeuroAdjuvants, Inc., a Salt Lake City based biotechnology firm that is focused on the development of blood-brain-barrier, metabolically stable, neuropeptides for the treatment of refractory epilepsy and pain.
+Moreover Dr. White has been actively engaged as a mentor for the next generation of neuroscientists and epilepsy educators and is frequently invited to speak at national and international congresses.